 SIAG Office: (Scheme In A Grid) includes spreadsheets, word processors, animation programs, text editors, file managers, and previews. is an office suite.

-SIAG is very small and lightweight, less the amount of RAM is suitable for the environment in which the older operating system installed. the one major drawback is that it is the lack of functionality than other Excel alternative. people find the latest spreadsheet software, other it is better to use the program
+It is very small and lightweight; less RAM is suitable for the environment in which the older operating system is installed. the one major drawback is that it lacks functionality compared to other Excel alternative. people find the latest spreadsheet software, or else it is better to use the open source programs supported by Mac OS installation OpenBSD.

 Ethernet Calc (EtherCalc):

-A provider Calc free Web spreadsheet program, can be used in a manner similar to Google spreadsheets users to store data on the Web, Share edit rights and instantly see changes made by everyone Can.
+A provider offers Calc, a free Web spreadsheet program that users can utilize similarly to Google spreadsheets.
+Users can store data on the Web, share edit rights, and instantly see changes made by everyone.

-Ether Calc was functional than the other programs described here in terms of very simple collaboration is if you think that the spreadsheet app for.
-Approach, an emphasis on the basics of Ethernet Calc people do not need to many features or ‘pretty’ .
+Even Calc was more functional than the other programs described here in terms of very simple collaboration, if you think that was the spreadsheet app for.
+Approach, an emphasis on the basics of Ethernet Calc people do not need to many features or ‘pretty’.

-Pie spread to a spreadsheet that are not traditionally based on Python, aimed at people who have experience using Python.
-Each cell in the pie spread is treated as a Python expression.
+Pie spread to a spreadsheet that is not traditionally based on Python, aimed at people who have experience using Python.
+Each cell treats the pie spread as a Python expression.

-SCV and XLS import export, charts for data visualization, image playback in cells, spell review, code completion, and more.
-Mac OS is not yet supported.
+SCV and XLS import and export, charts for data visualization, image playback in cells, spell review, code completion, and more.
+Mac OS does not yet have support available.